Alexandria Ocasio-Cortez: Met Gala appearance

 In September 2021, the American Accountability Foundation filed an ethics complaint against Ocasio-Cortez for attending the Met Gala.
 The AAF claimed that her attendance amounted to accepting an illegal gift since her estimated $35,000 ticket was paid for by Condé Nast, a for-profit company, not a charity.
-The event itself is a charitable fundraiser.
+In July 2025, the House Ethics Committee found that Ocasio-Cortez violated House rules by failing to pay the full market value for her attire, accessories, and services, and by improperly accepting free admission to the gala for her fiancé, during her attendance at the gala; although she proactively attempted to comply with ethics requirements and there was no evidence of willful misconduct, she was ordered to pay approximately $3,000 to settle the matter and avoid being sanctioned.